Additional reading from www.astronomynotes.com

 First of all, you should realize that Pluto is, by far, the most difficult of the nine historical planets to study.
 It is very distant and very faint, and so, prior to July 2015, no satellite had visited Pluto.
 The NASA New Horizons mission performed a flyby of the Pluto system in mid-2015.
 The Hubble Space Telescope is not powerful enough to reveal much about the planet Pluto.
 Compare these Hubble Space Telescope images of Mars (top image) and Pluto (bottom two images) to see the difference in the quality of data on the two planets.

 Now that New Horizons has provided us with much higher resolution images of Pluto and Charon, it is clear how fascinating these worlds are.
-The scientific work in analyzing these images is not yet done as of spring 2016, however, many surprises have already been discussed by the New Horizons team.
+The scientific work in analyzing these images is not yet done as of fall 2017, however, many surprises have already been discussed by the New Horizons team.
 In particular, Pluto's surface appears to be much more active than was expected.

 Prior to New Horizons study of Pluto, we discovered from the ground that Pluto has one large moon, called Charon (pictured above), which is roughly half the size of Pluto.
 Pluto is approximately 2300 kilometers in diameter and Charon is approximately 1300 kilometers in diameter.
 By observing the two objects orbit each other, we can also calculate their masses using Kepler's laws.
 We find that Pluto contains less than 1% of the mass of the Earth, and Charon is about 10% of Pluto's mass.
 Combining our knowledge of the mass of these two objects and their sizes, we can calculate their density, which comes out to approximately 2 g / cm3 and suggests that these objects are a mix of ices and rock.